 Payday loan companies are often predatory lenders that take advantage of borrowers in emergency situations, driving them deep into debt that is difficult to pay off.
-Their loans are notorious for their high interest rates.
-Unlike borrowers from these companies, Upstart’s borrowers generally save money on interest over putting debt on a credit card.
+Their loans are notorious for their high-interest rates.
+Unlike borrowers from these companies, Upstart’s borrowers generally save money on interest over putting the debt on a credit card.

 Upstart also lends money for purposes not listed in their main categories.
 Other purposes might include starting or expanding a business, lending money to a family member, or to have a reserve of cash on standby.